metaplex-foundation/developer-hub/src/pages/core/plugins/freeze-delegate.md

 | ------ | ----- |
 | frozen | bool  |

-## Adding the Transfer Plugin to an Asset
+## Adding the Freeze Plugin to an Asset

 {% dialect-switcher title="Adding a Freeze Plugin to an MPL Core Asset" %}
 {% dialect title="JavaScript" id="js" %}